 1. What are metals non-metals and metalloids?

 Ans: Metalloids are metallic-looking brittle solids with either semiconductors or semiconducting materials and amphoteric and weakly acidic oxides.
 Typical non-metals are black or colourless; they are brittle when solid; are weak heat and electricity conductors, and have acidic oxides.
-Metals are lustrous, malleable, ductile, good conductors of heat and electricity.
+Metals are lustrous, malleable, ductile, and good conductors of heat and electricity.

 2. Is copper a metal non-metal or metalloid?